eduvpn/documentation/INSTANCE_DISCOVERY.md

 eduVPN applications MUST implement both discovery files and make a clear distinction in the UI of the application between them.

+## Fetching Frequency

+The discovery files MUST be obtained according to these rules:

+### "Secure Internet"

+This file is obtained when:

+1. no "Secure Internet" instance is configured yet (or were removed) and the user selects to add a "Secure Internet" instance through "Add Provider";
+2. a "Secure Internet" instance is already configured, in that case it is fetched automatically, but more than once a week (7 days).

+This makes sure the user can manually trigger a reload after deleting the "Secure Internet" server and then trying to add it again.

+### "Institute Access"

+This file is ONLY obtained when the user selects to add a "Institute Access" instance through "Add Provider".
+There is no automatic update here.

 ## Format

 The JSON file looks like this: